microsoft/industry/telco/solutions/mgmtOptions/readme.md

 ### Design considerations

-* Principal Id's in the Telco tenant can only be associated with Azure built-in RBAC, and the highest privilige that can be used is *Contributor*.
+* Principal IDs in the Telco tenant can only be associated with Azure built-in RBAC, and the highest privilige that can be used is *Contributor*.
 * Azure AD Privileged Identity Management can be leveraged on the Telco Azure AD tenant, providing additional security confirmation to their customers that users are subject to just-in-time access, access reviews, approval process, multi-factor authentication and more.
 * All *write* operations (create, update, and delete) in the customer subscription(s) is transparent for both parties in the Azure Activity log.
 * Customers can at any point in time remove the permissions given to users from the Telco Azure AD.